 These natural lines and shapes not only work for composition layouts but can be incorporated into design elements like text boxes, image frames, buttons, and even abstract shapes in the background.
 You can crop the shapes of your images into rounded frames, add in an array of brightly colored organic shapes often combined with other effects, such as semi-transparency, and color gradients, etc.

-Fluid design is a great way to alter how web visitors perceive your brand if your brand voice is one that needs to communicate comfort and accessibility.
+Fluid design is a great way to alter how web visitors perceive your brand if your brand voice needs to communicate comfort and accessibility.

 5. Extreme Minimalism

-Minimal design means reducing the design clutter and bringing what actually matters to the fore front: Content.
+Minimal design means reducing the design clutter and bringing what matters to the forefront: Content.

 6. Super Sized Typography

-Big, bold and oversized typography is gaining more and more importance in website design.
+Big, bold, and oversized typography is gaining more and more important in website design.
 When it comes to making your message stand out, you’ll find that the bigger and bolder, the more impact.

-Super sized typography has functional benefits as well as aesthetic appeal.
-For one, you can draw attention to your brands unique selling point and call to action by putting it in a big type on the main page of your website.
-Visitors will definitely remember what was written in bold and are more likely to come back to your website.
-Large impactful type can also communicate strength, confidence, and individuality.
-As with minimal design the use of supersized typography needs to carefully designed, use in moderation otherwise you risk overwhelming your visitors and choose the right font style that suits your brand voice and is easy to read.
+Super-sized typography has functional benefits as well as aesthetic appeal.
+For one, you can draw attention to your brands’ unique selling point and call to action by putting it in a big type on the main page of your website.
+Visitors will remember what was written in bold and are more likely to come back to your website.
+Large impactful types can also communicate strength, confidence, and individuality.
+As with minimal design the use of supersized typography needs to be carefully designed, used in moderation otherwise you risk overwhelming your visitors and choose the right font style that suits your brand voice and is easy to read.

 7. Broken Typography

-Cropped and broken custom typography has been an emerging trend for the past couple years, and is still going strong.
+Cropped and broken custom typography has been an emerging trend for the past couple of years and is still going strong.
 Letters are chopped, cropped, broken apart, placed at different levels, and explore combinations between vertical, diagonal, and horizontal orientations, still keeping the letters recognizable.
-Think of it as broken grid for typography.
-This technique gives designs more unpredictability, making them more attention grabbing in the process.
+Think of it as a broken grid for typography.
+This technique gives designs more unpredictability, making them more attention-grabbing in the process.
 This technique works best when use as headlines or with key banner imagery.

 8. Custom Illustrations

 Custom illustrations are a perfect way to make content stand out.
-Custom illustration adds a unique sense of personality to web design and will definitely make a business stand out.
-Your brand can display it’s unique personality, making it memorable to the visitors.
-Next time when users see one of your custom illustrations, or any other branded touch point that uses illustration, your brand will come to mind.
+Custom illustration adds a unique sense of personality to web design and will make a business stand out.
+Your brand can display its unique personality, making it memorable to visitors.
+Next time when users see one of your custom illustrations or any other branded touchpoint that uses illustration, your brand will come to mind.
 Just one more trick to boost conversions!